Is your community stream being threatened by development? Pollution a problem? Could your local official do something to help?

-Here’s what participants are saying about our Advocacy & Stewardship Workshops:
+Here’s what participants say about our Advocacy & Stewardship Workshops:

-In addition to conducting workshops at our headquarters in Woodend, we partner with other groups such as church, synagogue, or mosque groups, community groups, watershed organizations, etc. to host them all around the D.C. metro region.
-Want us to let you know about the next workshop or want to schedule a workshop with your group?
-Contact us.
+In addition to conducting workshops and training at our headquarters at Woodend Sanctuary in Chevy Chase, MD, we partner with other groups including churches, synagogues, or mosque groups, community groups, watershed organizations, and others to host training throughout the D.C. metro region.
+If you want us to let you know about the next workshop or if you'd like to schedule a workshop with your group, please contact us.